Pleistocene coyote: Descendants

-In 2021, a mitochondrial DNA analysis of modern and extinct North American wolf-like canines indicates that the Beringian wolf was the ancestor of the southern wolf clade, which includes the Mexican wolf and the extinct Great Plains wolf.
+In 2021, a mitochondrial DNA analysis of modern and extinct North American wolf-like canines indicates that the extinct Beringian wolf was the ancestor of the southern wolf clade, which includes the Mexican wolf and the Great Plains wolf.
 The Mexican wolf is the most ancestral of the gray wolves that live in North America today.
 The modern coyote appeared around 10,000 years ago.
 The most genetically basal coyote mDNA clade pre-dates the Late Glacial Maximum and is a haplotype that can only be found in the Eastern wolf.
 This implies that the large, wolf-like Pleistocene coyote was the ancestor of the Eastern wolf.
 Further, another ancient haplotype detected in the Eastern wolf can be found only in the Mexican wolf.
 The study proposes that Pleistocene coyote and Beringian wolf admixture led to the Eastern wolf long before the arrival of the modern coyote and the modern wolf.

 While not necessarily direct descendants, some populations of modern Eastern coyote which originated through a combination of hybridization with Eastern wolf and other canine populations as well as selective pressures favoring a larger body size to exploit a niche left vacant by the local extinction of gray wolves in the eastern United States, have adapted a form superficially similar to the Pleistocene coyote.
 Similarities include the enlarged Sagittal crest for larger jaw muscles, more robust teeth, a higher tendency of pack living and hunting behavior, and a larger body size compared to western coyote populations.
 In some areas, eastern coyotes regularly reach the same size as their Pleistocene counterparts.

 Debates over identity

-In 2021, another mitochondrial DNA analysis of Pleistocene coyote DNA and historic red/eastern wolf material found that the Pleistocene coyote had an independent origin from mid-continent coyotes, and also found evidence of historic red wolf and eastern wolf populations carrying haplotypes from Pleistocene coyotes, but found no evidence of these haplotypes in mid-continent coyotes.
-For this reason, the study postulated that the Pleistocene "coyote" and the common ancestor of red and eastern wolves had connectivity between 50,000 to 60,000 years ago.
+In 2021, another mitochondrial DNA analysis of Pleistocene coyote DNA and historic red/eastern wolf material found that the Pleistocene coyote had an independent origin from mid-continent coyotes, and also found evidence of historic red wolf and eastern wolf populations carrying haplotypes from Pleistocene coyotes but found no evidence of these haplotypes in mid-continent coyotes.
+For this reason, the study postulated that the Pleistocene "coyote" and the common ancestor of red and eastern wolves had connectivity between 50,000 and 60,000 years ago.
 This relatively recent connectivity was interpreted as indicating conspecificity, leading to the conclusion that the Pleistocene "coyote" was actually an extinct western population of the red wolf.
 The study postulated that a prehistoric expansion of true coyotes into California led to the outbreeding and extirpation of the western red wolf.